 The fund you invest in contains the money of other investors as well.
-You are thus allotted parts or ‘units’ of your fund.
-These are calculated based on your fund’s net asset value (NAV) So when you earn profits, these get added to your NAV.
+You are allotted parts or ‘units’ of your fund.
+These are calculated based on your fund’s net asset value (NAV).
+So, when you earn profits, these get added to your NAV.
 This is a suitable option in case you can want to grow your wealth and can do with no regular income.

 Features of Monthly Income Plan

-Monthly Income Schemes have generated better long-term returns than pure debt funds due to the equity component in their portfolio.
-On average Monthly Income Plans have delivered 10% to 12% returns, which is a lot more than most other fixed-income investments.
-However, take note that the dividend pay-outs are at the discretion of the fund company, and thus, are not guaranteed.
+Monthly Income Plans have been known to generate better long-term returns than pure debt funds due to the equity component in their portfolio.
+On average, Monthly Income Plans have delivered 10% to 12% returns, which is a lot more than most other fixed-income investments.
+However, the dividend pay-outs are at the discretion of the fund company, and thus, are not guaranteed.

 The Monthly Investment Plans offered by insurance companies include a life cover as well.
 Thus, apart from getting a monthly payout, a MIP makes sure that your family stays financially protected as well.

 Here are some interesting features of the best monthly income plans: